AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tGravityAcc-std()-X
 ```
-Description   : The standard deviation of the time domain gravity acceleration signal in x axis.
+Description   : Standard deviation of the time domain gravity acceleration signal in x axis.
                 In this Tidy Data Set, each value of tGravityAcc-std()-X is the average for each
                 activity and each subject.
 Class         : Numeric